“I’m a mother, it seems, and these are my children”

 Later, we observe a particularly strong relationship maturing with one turkey whom Joe names Turkey Boy: we see it shift from parent-child to brother-friend, to an all out sibling attack.
 Such a turn has bearing on the work of Family Spirals™ (the organization which hosts our Green Pet-Burial Society).

 There are some unfortunate aspects about this film.
 One scene – ironic in a film overtly sympathetic towards these birds – depicts a snake swallowing a young turkey (it is unlikely that CGI was used in a nature film).
-Additionally, in an interview with the public, Hotto comments on the making of this PBS film:
+Additionally, in an interview with PBS, Hutto comments on the making of this film:

 the State of Florida trapped wild turkey hens, installed radio collars in Spring, robbed nests when they started laying, and the backwoods savvy actor, Jeff Palmer incubated and began “imprinting” the eggs.
 (Hens, by the way, will nest a second time or even a third if they are unsuccessful on the first try.) … The guy you see with the birds is always Jeff.
 They did in fact film for over a year in order to record all the development and life cycle.